MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

   + **azureml-core**
     + Added deprecation warning when inference customers use CLI/SDK v1 model deployment APIs to deploy models and also when Python version is 3.6 and less.
     + The following values of `AZUREML_LOG_DEPRECATION_WARNING_ENABLED` change the behavior as follows:
-      + Default - displays the warning when customer uses Python 3.6 and less and for cli/sdk v1.
+      + Default - displays the warning when customer uses Python 3.6 and less and for cli/SDK v1.
-      + `True` - displays the sdk v1 deprecation warning on azureml-sdk packages.
+      + `True` - displays the SDK v1 deprecation warning on azureml-sdk packages.
-      + `False` - disables the sdk v1 deprecation warning on azureml-sdk packages.
+      + `False` - disables the SDK v1 deprecation warning on azureml-sdk packages.
     + Command to be executed to set the environment variable to disable the deprecation message:
       + Windows - `setx AZUREML_LOG_DEPRECATION_WARNING_ENABLED "False"`
       + Linux - `export AZUREML_LOG_DEPRECATION_WARNING_ENABLED="False"`